iykyk-syn/unison/README.md

 #### Performance
 This is the main reason to use Cap’n Proto.
 ReBro aims for maximum throughput while allocations during serialization and deserialization are major bottlenecks.
-Cap'n Proto addresses that by providing arena allocators and random in-place field access from allocated buffers.
+Cap'n Proto addresses that by providing arena allocators and random in-memory field access from allocated buffers, so there is effectively no serialization and deserialization happening.

 #### Canonicalization
 Cap'n Proto has a well-defined and efficient [canonical form](https://capnproto.org/encoding.html#canonicalization)